Pronounced: high-drow nef-row-sis

 Hydronephrosis is caused by one of two problems in the urinary system:

 Factors that may increase your chance of hydronephrosis include:

 Hydronephrosis may or may not cause any symptoms.
 If symptoms occur, they may include:

-Some causes of hydronephrosis resolve without treatment, such as pregnancy and kidney stones .
+A catheter may be inserted into the bladder to drain excess urine from the kidney.
+Some causes of hydronephrosis resolve without treatment, such as pregnancy and kidney stones.

 Treatment options include:

 Depending on the cause, hydronephrosis may be treated with:

 Surgery is usually not needed, but it may be necessary in some cases.
 Procedures may include:

 In general, the causes of hydronephrosis cannot be prevented.
 Prompt treatment of conditions that cause hydronephrosis reduces the risk of complications, such as kidney failure.